Berom people: Festivals

 Festivals in Berom culture are primarily related to agriculture and hunting, which have been the main events revolving around Berom livelihood and cosmology.
 Agriculture-related festivals are typically cycled around different villages.

 Nzem Berom

-The influx of Christianity and western Education paved way for many socio-cultural changes in Berom culture.
-The changes devalued the rich culture of the people bringing serious predicament of a severe social and cultural crisis.
+The influx of Christianity and western education paved way for many socio-cultural changes in Berom culture.
 In order to avoid the danger of losing the socio-cultural practice of the ancestor, and the overall precolonial activities such as the Mandyeng, Nshok, Worom Chun, Vwana, ceremonies were brought into a single umbrella festival called Nzem Berom.
 Nzem Berom is held within the first week of April, to coincide with the period when Mandyeng, Nshok and Badu Festival was held.
 The Nzem is a period when different cultural displays are exhibited from different parts of Berom land, especially in music, dance, arts and culture.

 Mandyeng

 Mandyeng is a major festival celebrated in Berom land to usher in the rainy season.
 The festivals normally take place in March/ April.
 In the past the Berom regard Mandyeng/Nshok (they are very similar) the most vital festivals which ensured a good farming and hunting period and harvest.
 Not all the Berom communities celebrate Mandyeng and Nshok.
 Those that perform 'Mandyeng' claim their roots from Riyom, they include; Vwang, Kuru, Zawan, Gyel, Rim, Bachit, Bangai, Lwa, Sop, Jol, Wereng Kwi, Gwo, Kakuruk, Kuzeng, Kurak, Kuchin, Rahos and Tahoss.

 Nshok: Nshok slightly varies from Mandiyeng due to the fact that it also associates hunting with the rainy season farming.
 It is also held once a year around the months of April and May, to usher in the new season just as the Mandyeng.